Homebuilders®

 - Supervisor: Master's degree in psychology, social work, counseling or a related field, or Bachelor's degree in same fields plus two years of experience providing the program, plus one year supervisory/management experience.

-There is a manual that describes how to implement this program, and there is training available for this program.
+There is a manual that describes how to deliver this program.

 Training Contact: